Fig, Blue-Goat Cheese & Grape Spread

 Makes 8-10 servings.

 - 1 lb.
-Joan of Arc® Roquefort cheese, softened
+Joan of Arc® Roquefort cheese (or other strong blue-veined cheese), softened

 - 1/2 lb.
 Joan of Arc® Goat Cheese with Fig, softened